-Georg-August-Universität Göttingen 6 C Module M.MtL.1002: Introduction to Physics of Complex Systems 6 WLH Learning outcome, core skills: Sound knowledge of essential methods and concepts from Nonlinear Dynamics and Complex Systems Theory, including practical skills for analysis and simulation (using, for example, the programming language python) of dynamical systems.
-Workload: Attendance time: 84 h Self-study time: 96 h Course: Introduction to Physics of Complex Systems (Lecture) 4 WLH Course: Introduction to Physics of Complex Systems (Exercise) 2 WLH Examination: written examination (120 Min.) or oral examination (approx. 30 Min.)
-Examination prerequisites: At least 50% of the homework exercises have to be solved successfully.
-Examination requirements: Knowledge of fundamental principles and methods of Nonlinear Physics Modern 6 C
+Georg-August-Universität Göttingen 6 C Module M.MtL.1002: Introduction to Physics of Complex Systems 6 WLH Module M.Mile.
+1002.
+Introduction to Physics of Complex Systems Learning outcome, core skills: Workload: This course is an introduction to the tools and techniques used to analyse dynamical Attendance time: systems.
+The fundamental theories are applied to real-world examples e.g. models 84 h relevant to climate change, ecology, and epidemics.
+Self-study time: Learning outcomes: 96 h On completion of this module students will have a sound knowledge of essential methods and concepts from Nonlinear Dynamics and Complex Systems Theory, including practical skills for analysis and simulation (using, for example, the programming language python) of dynamical systems.
+Course: Introduction to Physics of Complex Systems (Lecture) 4 WLH Course: Introduction to Physics of Complex Systems (Exercise) 2 WLH Examination: written examination (120 Min.) or oral examination (approx. 30 Min.)
+6 C Examination prerequisites: At least 50% of the homework exercises have to be solved successfully.
+Examination requirements: Knowledge of fundamental principles and methods of nonlinear physics, modern experimental techniques and theoretical models of complex systems theory.